Junior research group leader

 If the position is based at a university and possibly even established as a junior professorship, it can also involve the supervision of doctoral students and teaching duties.

-These research groups are usually very well equipped and have generous budgets.
-Thus, for example, the Helmholtz Association supports its Young Investigators Groups with up to 250,000 euros per year , while Fraunhofer Attract provides up to 2.5 million euros over five years for a group leader position with 3 to 4 new members of staff, materials and other investments.
+Junior research groups are usually very well equipped and have generous budgets.
+Thus, for example, the Helmholtz Association supports its Young Investigators Groups for periods of six years with up to 300,000 euros per year, while Fraunhofer Attract provides up to 2.5 million euros over five years for a group leader position with 3 to 4 new members of staff, materials and other investments.

 As a rule, an evaluation of the junior research group will take place after three to four years.

 Anyone who has led a junior research group at a non-university research institute or a university has already demonstrated they have the ability to manage staff, to independently realise a research project and assume budget responsibility.
 They can therefore perform the additional academic services that have to be proven for appointment to a university professorship.

 Junior research group leaders generally have promising career prospects.
 Over two thirds of all Max Planck Research Group leaders succeed in gaining promotion to a university professorship or a comparable position in a research institution.
 The situation is similar for leaders of Fraunhofer Attract research groups: over half of them move on to a professorship.
 The leaders of Helmholtz Young Investigators Groups have favourable prospects: their positions are linked with a tenure track option.